 Once you’ve arrived, the vet will take action to remove the blockage.
-If your parrot is unable to breathe, they’ll use an abdominal air sac tube.
-This is inserted to provide temporary respiration until the choking has been resolved.
+If your parrot can’t breathe, it’ll use an abdominal air sac tube, which is inserted to provide temporary respiration until the choking has been resolved.

 After the parrot has stopped choking and its airways have been cleared, the vet will check for damage.
-This is done by carrying out an endoscopy to verify the integrity of internal organs.
+This is done by conducting an endoscopy to verify the integrity of internal organs.